qirolab/laravel-themer/README.md

 ## Features
 - Any number of themes
-- Fallback theme support (Wordpress style); It allows creating a child theme to extend any theme
+- Fallback theme support (WordPress style); It allows creating a child theme to extend any theme
-- Provides a authentication scaffolding similar to `laravel/ui` & `laravel/breeze`
+- Provides authentication scaffolding similar to `laravel/ui` & `laravel/breeze`
 - Exports all auth controllers, tests, and other files similar to `laravel/breeze`
 - Provides frontend presets for `Bootstrap`, `Tailwind`, `Vue 2`, `Vue 3` and `React`

+If you don't want to use auth scaffolding of this package, instead you want to use Laravel Fortify, no problem with that.
+You can use Laravel Themer with Fortify.
+Laravel Fortify only gives backend implementation authentication, it does not provide views or frontend presets.
+So, use Fortify for backend auth and Laravel Themer for views and presets.

+## Tutorial
+Here is the video for **[Laravel Themer Tutorial](https://www.youtube.com/watch?v=Ty4ZwFTLYXE)**.

 ## Installation and setup